ChristianOrr/feature-attribution-methods-jax/README.md

  - Access the values of a convolutional layer in the classification model.

 #### Pros:
- - High resolution saliency map.
+ - High resolution attribution map.
  - Fast: Need a single pass through the deconvolutional model.

 #### Cons: